mrmattkennedy/website/docs/insurance_charges.md

 ![Sex vs average charges](https://raw.githubusercontent.com/mrmattkennedy/TH-Medical-Charges/main/extras/figures/sex_avg.png)

 Looking at the first categorical variable, `sex` groups the average cost of medical charges by male and female.
-We don't immediately see any extreme difference - males are, on average, charged a little higher, it's a fairly small difference.
+We don't immediately see any extreme difference - males are, on average, charged a little higher, although it's a fairly small difference.

 #### Number of children